redadoo/Philosopher/README.md

 • Philosophers don’t know if another philosopher is about to die.

 • No need to say that philosophers should avoid dying!

-## About

-This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.

-this project is part of the common core of 42.

-read [Subject](https://github.com/redadoo/Philosopher/blob/master/en.subject.pdf) for more info

 ## Usage